AdobeDocs/certification.en/help/certifications/rtcdp/rtcdp-e-technical.md

 You should have:

-* Basic knowledge of Experience Platform and can navigate through the UI
+* Basic knowledge of [!DNL Experience Platform] and can navigate through the UI
 * The ability to create segments and build audiences (logic included in that)
 * The ability to configure destinations
 * The ability to connect segments to destinations